How-To Guides

 Set Up Encrypted DNS with Cloudflare 1.1.1.1

-Encrypt your DNS queries so your ISP can't see which websites you visit.
+Encrypt your DNS queries so your ISP can't log which websites you look up.
 Takes about two minutes to set up.

 macOS